wenrolland/TextEnhanceAI/README.md

 5. **Accept/Reject Changes**
    - When ready, you can accept all or reject all the AI-suggested edits.
    - The edition scratchpad is saved in the same directory.
 This way, you can review the output, whatever your choices.
-   - When done, simply copy the text and past it where you want to use it.
+   - When done, simply copy the text and paste it where you want to use it.

 ## Contact